ukolka/atom-block-and-line-comment/README.md

 ## Features
 - Based on grammars at start and end points of selection
+- If there is not selected text comments all row
 - Handles embedded languages (such as PHP in HTML)
 - Multiple selections
 - uncomment when cursor is positioned inside a comment block.